matloff/R-vs.-Python-for-Data-Science/README.md

 which I do a lot in R.

 Python has just one OOP paradigm.
-In R, you have your choice of several, though some may debate that this is a good thing.
+In R, you have your choice of several (S3, S4, R6 etc.), though some may debate that this is a good thing.

 Given R's magic metaprogramming features (code that produces code), computer scientists ought to be drooling over R.